camunda/camunda-docs-static/get-started/content/spring.md

 </project>
 ```

-## Add web.xml file for bootstrapping the Spring container
+## Add web.xml File for Bootstrapping the Spring Container

 Next, we add a `web.xml` file for bootstrapping the spring container.
 In order to do so, first add a folder named `WEB-INF` to the (preexisting) `src/main/webapp` folder of your Maven project.
 Inside this folder, add a file named `web.xml`: